I-35W Mississippi River bridge: Claims for compensation

 Pawlenty and his office, during the last week of November, announced a "$1 million plan" for the victims.
 State law has limits that may restrict awards to below that amount.
 No legislative action was needed for this step.
 "The administration wanted approval from the Joint House–Senate Subcommittee on Claims as a sign of bipartisan support"—which it received.

 On May 2, 2008, the state of Minnesota reached a $38 million agreement to compensate victims of the bridge collapse.

 In August 2010, the last of the lawsuits against URS Corporation were settled for $52.4 million to avoid prolonged litigation.
 The cases were handled via a novel consortium of legal entities that worked on a pro-bono basis.
-URS had performed fatigue analysis consulting on the bridge for the Mn/DOT.

 The state of Minnesota brought a lawsuit against Jacobs Engineering Group, the successor of Sverdrup & Parcel, the firm that designed the bridge.
 Jacobs argued too much time had passed since the 1960s design work, but in May 2012, the United States Supreme Court turned down its appeal, allowing the state of Minnesota suit to proceed.
-Jacobs paid $8.9 million in Nov.
-2012 to settle the suit without admitting wrongdoing.
+Jacobs paid $8.9 million in November 2012 to settle the suit without admitting wrongdoing.